Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 The simple landing page is often maligned yet seemingly never truly understood.
-There are technically as many types of landing as there are reasons for their use.
-In an effort to clear up some of the mystery surrounding these powerful marketing tools, here’s a round-up of the top 9 varieties we see in use today.
-They’re ordered roughly from most to least common (at least in terms of effective use by digital marketers in our experience).
+There are technically as many landing pages as there are reasons for their use.
+To clarify some of the mystery surrounding these powerful marketing tools, here's a round-up of the top 9 varieties we see today, prioritized from most to least common.

 1) The Squeeze Page

-The name “squeeze page” stems from the sense that the page visitor is being squeezed for information.
+The name "squeeze page" stems from the sense that the page visitor is being squeezed for information.
 Hence why we think the name is outdated.
-In current use, these pages are often called “gated content download” pages, or “contact form” pages, as the bottom line is for the company to collect contact information in exchange for a piece of content.
+Currently, these pages are often called "gated content download" pages or "contact form" pages, as the bottom line is for the company to collect contact information in exchange for a piece of content.

 2) The Click-Through Page

-Click-through pages are great for expanding on the information provided in a Facebook post, for example.
+For example, click-through pages are great for expanding on the information provided in a Facebook post.
 Once the reader clicks the post and is brought to your domain, this page entices them to want to dive even deeper into the subject by directing them to a download page, sales page, or contact us page (see below) to continue their journey.

 3) Lead Capture Page

-Similar to a squeeze page, but beefed up.
-Lead capture pages are used in similar ways to squeeze pages, with a twist.
-These pages will ask for more information from the visitor, and in exchange will offer a deeper dive into the content.
-Instead of a simple email address for ebook transfer, a lead capture page may request 8-12 fields worth of contact information in exchange for a one-on-one consultation or demonstration.
+Similar to a squeeze page but beefed up.
+Lead capture pages are used similarly to squeeze pages with a twist.
+These pages will ask for more information from the visitor and, in exchange, will offer a deeper dive into the content.
+Instead of a simple email address for an ebook transfer, a lead capture page may request 8-12 fields worth of contact information in exchange for a one-on-one consultation or demonstration.

-These are designed for use further down the sales funnel when the visitor has moved beyond Awareness and is somewhere between Consideration and Purchase.
+These are designed further down the sales funnel when the visitor has moved beyond Awareness and is between Consideration and Purchase.
 The key to the successful use of lead capture pages is knowing how much to ask for and how much to offer.
-For an ebook, don’t ask for more than a name and email.
-Whitepapers can command a bit more, say 4-8 fields (name, email, company name, role at the company, etc).
-And demos or video calls can command a full bio of 8-12 fields including things like the proposed budget and who has purchase power.
+Don't ask for more than a name and email for an ebook.
+Whitepapers can command a bit more, say 4-8 fields (name, email, company name, role at the company, etc.).
+And demos or video calls can command a full bio of 8-12 fields, including things like the proposed budget and who has purchase power.

 4) Unsubscribe Page

-Nobody likes talking about them, but they’re absolutely critical.
-Having an easy-to-find “unsubscribe” link in all of your email communications can actually increase your open rate as people know how easy it will be to leave the list should they decide to in the future.
-And having that link go to a clean, unobtrusive unsubscribe page with minimal navigation to other parts of the site will show them that while you respect their decision to leave your list, you would also appreciate it if they would stick around and read further content.
+Nobody likes talking about them, but they're critical.
+Having an easy-to-find "unsubscribe" link in all your email communications can increase your open rate as people know how easy it will be to leave the list if they decide to.
+And having that link go to a clean, unobtrusive unsubscribe page with minimal navigation to other parts of the site will show them that while you respect their decision to leave your list, you would also appreciate it if they would stick around and read other content.

 5) Sales Page

-Also called “long-form content landing pages,” or "long-form landing pages," these are where your copywriting skills will be tested.
-These pages are content-rich, without being walls of text.
-They’re designed to move a potential customer from the Consideration stage cleanly into the purchase stage.
-As such, the CTAs will have changed from “download now” to “Buy Now” or “purchase here.”
-These are bottom-of-the-funnel-only pages, so they need to contain the most persuasive copy you’ve got.
+Also called "long-form content landing pages" or "long-form landing pages," these are where your copywriting skills will be tested.
+These pages are content-rich without being walls of text.
+They're designed to cleanly move a potential customer from the Consideration stage into the purchase stage.
+As such, the CTAs will have changed from "download now" to "Buy Now" or "purchase here."
+These are bottom-of-the-funnel-only pages, so they need to contain your most persuasive copy.

 6) 404 Error Page

-Yes, technically these are landing pages.
-They’re landing pages that acknowledge the simple fact that stuff happens.
-Whether a page got moved and the link needs to be updated or the visitor mistyped/truncated a URL, these pages need to contain some specific information to keep that visitor from becoming disinterested.
-Stay in brand voice while you acknowledge that something clearly went sideways, then offer links to other relevant pages and reassure your audience that the problem will be addressed.
+Yes, technically, these are landing pages.
+They're landing pages that acknowledge the simple fact that stuff happens.
+Whether a page got moved and the link needs to be updated, or the visitor mistyped/truncated a URL, these pages need to contain specific information to keep that visitor from disinterested.
+Stay in brand voice while acknowledging that something went sideways, then offer links to other relevant pages and reassure your audience that the problem will be addressed.

 7) Coming Soon Page

-There’s no rule that says companies who haven’t officially launched can’t have awesome websites.
+No rule says companies that haven't officially launched can't have awesome websites.
 To link to these sites from social media and emails requires the creation of a “coming soon” page.
 Again, the key is to stay in a brand voice so visitors can start to get used to your style while you get to let everyone know that your awesome widget drops soon.
-Offer your value proposition and a CTA for early access or some other equally exclusive offer to entice visitors to convert on the spot.
+Offer your value proposition and a CTA for early access or another equally exclusive offer to entice visitors to convert on the spot.
 Remember, exclusivity sells.

 8)About Us Page